imazen/Graphics-vNext/README.md

 Server-side graphics in ASP.NET - the present and future.
 ==============

-TLDR; ASP.NET developers presently use the closed-source System.Drawing and WPF libraries, which (for excellent reasons, like global locks and GC bugs) are **unsupported** for sever-side use.
+TLDR; ASP.NET developers presently use the closed-source System.Drawing and WPF libraries, which (for excellent reasons, like global locks and GC issues) are **unsupported** for sever-side use.

 Neither will work in .NET Core, let alone cross-platform.
 System.Drawing is a GDI+ wrapper, and WPF is a  WIC/DirectX 9 wrapper with a bit of glue.
 There are [no plans to open-source or port  WPF](http://channel9.msdn.com/Blogs/DevRadio/The-Future-of-WPF).

-.NET *already* stands alone as a platform without server-friendly graphics/imaging library.
+.NET lacks a *server-friendly* graphics/imaging library, especially on Windows.
+Let's build one.

 Unless we start now, there will be **NO** image-processing story ready when ASP.NET vNext and .NET Core reach stable status.
-Anecdotally, 9 out of 10 webapps I've used depend on imaging or graphics libraries of some kind.
-I think it's safe to say this will impede adoption of both .NET Core and ASP.NET vNext.
+Given the popularity of images inside webapps, this might affect adoption.

+**We're actively looking for companies to help sponsor the replacement, libgd.net** We've invested as much time and money as we've had available for the last two years (and got a ton of stuff done, see end of page), but it's not enough.
+We're still 6 aggressive months away from beta and 12 months away from stable, and we've had to stop development for funding reasons.

+Among the improvements we can bring to the table - better quality and 8-22x higher throughput compared to System.Drawing.Bitmap.DrawImage.
+If you spend a lot on server infrastructure, or have a business model (like e-commerce) that is affected by image quality, you should [contact us](http://www.imazen.io/contact).
+Our algorithms can process 1.9 gigapixels per second on a laptop VM; if moved to the YCbCr colorspace and flattened with the decoder, we suspect 3+ gigapixels/second to be possible.
+For a CDN or search engine, we would expect this to provide immediate ROI.

 ## The .NET Future is open-source and cross-platform